-Command Description set sample <rate> [/second /minute, /hour seconds minutes hours max]</rate> Set the rate at which the instrument logs and monitors data from the sensors.
+Command Description set sample <rate> [/second /minute, /hour seconds minutes hours max]</rate> Set the rate at which the instrument monitors data from the sensors.
 Maximum sample rate is 20 Hz. set scan mode [burst single] Switch between single and burst mode.
 When the instrument is in burst mode it will sample in bursts at a set interval.
 Note that the Sample Duration must be less than or equal to the Burst Interval (Equation 1) set burst interval <interval></interval> Set the burst interval in seconds.
 Minimum: 5 Maximum: 14400 set burst samples <samples></samples> Set the number of samples taken per burst.
 Samples will be taken at the set sample rate.
-Minimum: 2 Maximum: 1200 set burst monitor [samples average] Set whether the monitor output will display all the burst samples or an average of the samples.
-Note: averaging applies only to monitor data.
-Log files will record individual samples. display burst Display the current burst mode settings.
+Minimum: 2 Maximum: 1200 set burst monitor [samples average] Set whether the monitor output will display all the burst samples or an average of the samples. display burst Display the current burst mode settings.